stefan-hoeck/idris2-dom-mvc/README.md

 Unlike the [idris2-rhone-js](https://github.com/stefan-hoeck/idris2-rhone-js)
 library, which takes a functional reactive programming approach to GUI programming, the concept of this library is much simpler:

-Events fired from user interaction update the current application state via pure functions, and the UI is updated according to the current event and updated application state.
+Events fired from user interaction update the current application state via pure functions, and the UI is updated according to the current event and new application state.
 This is a similar approach to what the [Elm programming language](https://elm-lang.org/) does.
 However, we take a more fine-grained approach to updating the DOM and therefore don't need an extra step via a virtual DOM, which